littlehorse-enterprises/littlehorse/docs/docs/04-concepts/11-interrupts.md

 Once the Interrupt Handler (Child) completes, the Interrupted Thread (Parent) is resumed.
 If the Interrupt Handler fails, then the Parent also fails with a `CHILD_FAILED` exception.
 This error is unrecoverable.

+### Variable Scoping

+The Interrupt Handler `ThreadRun` is a Child of the Interrupted ThreadRun.
+As described in the [Child ThreadRun Docs](./08-child-threads.md#variable-scoping), this means that the Interrupt Handler has access to all variables in the scope of the interrupted ThreadRun.

 ## `ExternalEvent` Payload

 Recall that an `ExternalEvent` has a payload, which is a `VariableValue`.
 The Interrupt Handler thread can access that value through the `"INPUT"` `Variable`.
 Recall from the [Exception Handler Docs](./10-exception-handling.md) that `"INPUT"` is a reserved `Variable` name used for the same purpose.

 ## Scoping

-Interrupts are registerd at the `ThreadSpec` level.
+Interrupts are registered at the `ThreadSpec` level.
 Only one `ThreadSpec` may register an Interrupt for a specific `ExternalEventDef`.

 When a `ThreadRun` is Interrupted, it must first halt.
 As per the [WfRun Documentation](./01-workflows.md#lifecycle), a `ThreadRun` is not considered `HALTED` until all of its Children are `HALTED` as well.
 Therefore, interrupting a `ThreadRun` causes all of the Children of the Interrupted `ThreadRun` to halt as well.